 - Study our terraform modules.
-I'd like to think every single one of our modules is a reference example for how to design and implement composable, re-usable, testable modules.
+Every single one of our modules is a reference example for how to design and implement composable, re-usable, testable modules.

 - Get started early writing tests.
 It's a habit hard to introduce later.
-We use terratest and everyone of our modules has a simple example of that.
+We use terratest and each of our modules has a simple example of that.

 - HashiCorp has invested heavily in their online curriculum and even offers certifications now.
-Their docs are free, check them out here:
+Their docs are free, check them out!

 - Check out our weekly #office-hours→ cloudposse.com/office-hours (podcast.cloudposse.com and youtube.com/c/cloudposse) they are free and you can ask questions and get answers from our community of experts.